golfzakrub/golfzakrub/README.md

 ### 👽 Information
-**Hi there, I'm [Arin] You can call me Golf!. 👋 I am a student of the Faculty of Engineering, Majoring in computers.
+**Hi there, I'm [Arin] You can call me Golf!. 👋 I am a student of the Faculty of Engineering from Thailand, Majoring in computers.
 .**